parallella/parallella-examples/gdb-tutorial/README.md

 ```

 The `*` in front of thread id 1 indicates the current thread.

 Ah, all theeads are stopped.
 This is because we started the host program with
 `EHAL_GDBSERVER=yes`.
 That's why eprime reports zero primes/s.
 You'll notice
 that all threads are stopped in `_start()`.
 This is the low level program entry
 point, which is called even before `main()`.
 So it's possible to set a
 breakpoint on any early function call in the epiphany program, even `main()`.

-Now, let's continue the *current thread* and see what happens in the eprime
+Let's continue the *current thread* and see what happens in the eprime
 terminal.

 ```